jmorris0x0/terraform-provider-k8sconnect/docs/resources/patch.md

 ### Required

 - `cluster_connection` (Attributes) Kubernetes cluster connection for this specific patch.
 Can be different per-resource, enabling multi-cluster deployments without provider aliases.
 Supports inline credentials (token, exec, client certs) or kubeconfig. (see [below for nested schema](#nestedatt--cluster_connection))
-- `take_ownership` (Boolean) **Required acknowledgment.** Must be set to `true` to confirm you understand this patch will forcefully take field ownership from other controllers.
-This is not optional - it's a required safety acknowledgment.
-External controllers may fight back for control of these fields.
 - `target` (Attributes) Identifies the Kubernetes resource to patch.
 The resource must already exist.
 Changes to target require replacement. (see [below for nested schema](#nestedatt--target))

 ### Optional